The Application Server 2014 R2 course is a 4-day, instructor-led class ..

 Mtell is a leading asset health software solution company and provider ..

-The Wonderware Historian course is a 2-day, instructor-led class designed to provide a fundamen..
+The Wonderware Historian Server course is a 2-day, instructor-led class..

-The Wonderware Historian Client Course is a 2-day, instructor-led course that is designed to pr..
+The Wonderware Historian Client course is a 2-day, instructor-led class..

 InSource offers a variety of software and hardware solutions for flexible plant floor information systems that can be architected in many ways.
 Our Subject Matter Experts (SMEs) have vast experience in implementing, troubleshooting, training on and upgrading these systems in a variety of applications in manufacturing and industry.

 Clients receiving this service remove all the guesswork, and can be confident in how they implement and maintain their information system.
 They will now have a complete understanding of their system’s current state and have a roadmap for future improvements.
 They will then be able to plan improvement projects including budgeting, scheduling and training required to make those projects successful.